ferdelamad/maddev/content/blog/development/iterators_and_Iterables_in_javascript.md

 }
 ```

-To summarize the code, `helloWordIterator` it’s a function that returns an object (iterator), that object has a .next( ) method which can generate 3 different values, after all, values have been exhausted then the return value would be an object with the properties of value `undefined` and a done `false`.
+To summarize the code, `helloWordIterator` it’s a function that returns an object (iterator), that object has a .next( ) method which can generate 3 different values, after all, values have been exhausted then the return value would be an object with the properties of value `undefined` and done `false`.

 Now let’s use our brand new iterator: